christian-debray/oc-movies-frontend/README.md

     git clone https://github.com/christian-debray/oc-movies-frontend.git ocmovies-frontend
 ```

-From the front-end folder, start another server.
+**From the *front-end* folder**, start another server.
 In our example, we'll use Python's built-in server to do so.
 Port 8000 is already used by the API server, so we'll use another port (for ex.
 7800).

 ```
     cd ocmovies-frontend